edamametechnologies/edamame_posture_action/README.md

 2. Enable both `check_whitelist: true` (real-time) and `exit_on_whitelist_exceptions: true` (end-of-run)
 3. Check that EDAMAME Posture has network capture permissions
 4. On Windows, note that packet capture has licensing limitations
+5. If using a custom whitelist without a default `whitelist` name, ensure `set_custom_whitelists` is true.
+The action will load the whitelist immediately after startup.

 ### Advanced Features